-In this blog, we’ll discuss what makes ransomware so hard to find and stop, as well as what steps can be taken to prevent attacks in the future.
+In this blog, we’ll discuss what makes ransomware so hard to find and stop, as well as what steps can be taken to prevent ransomware attacks in the future.

-Just what is ransomware?
+What is ransomware?

-As a refresher, ransomware is a form of malware that cybercriminals use to force victims to pay ransom to get decryption keys in order to regain access to critical files and data.
-There are two types of ransomware:
+As a refresher, ransomware is a form of malware that infects and locks down computers, networks, and mobile devices, so that cybercriminals can force victims to pay a ransom in order to get decryption keys and regain access to critical files and data.

 - Crypto-ransomware that encrypts valuable files on a computer so the victim can’t access them.
 Cybercriminals then demand that the victims pay a ransom to get their files back.